Floorp-Projects/Floorp/toolkit/components/extensions/docs/webext-storage.rst

 beyond this doc).

-Ultimately, the `PuntResult` ends up back on the main thread once the call is complete and arranges to callback the JS implementation, which in turn resolves the promise created in `ExtensionStorageSync.sys.mjs`
+Ultimately, the `PuntResult` ends up back on the main thread once the call is complete and arranges to callback the JS implementation, which in turn resolves the promise created in `ExtensionStorageSync.jsm`

 End result:
 -----------